metomi/rose/sphinx/tutorial/cylc/scheduling/graphing.rst

          d = D

    Settings, however, are not additive meaning that a duplicate setting will override an earlier value.
-The following two examples are equivalent:
+The following two examples are also equivalent:

    .. code-block:: cylc